theran/theran.github.io/2015-icsprojects.md

 analysis.

 Students with a strong background in mathematics or theoretical computer science are especially encouraged to apply.
-Programming skills are an asset.
+Programming skills are a necessity.

 ### Motif search with massively parallel computing